DevExpress/devextreme-reactive/CONTRIBUTING.md

 ## Issues and Feature Requests

-If you got a question, bug report, or feature request, submit an issue to [our repository](https://github.com/DevExpress/devextreme-reactive) but please check the [list of active issues](https://github.com/DevExpress/devextreme-reactive/issues) first to avoid duplicates.
+If you got a question, bug report, or feature request, submit an issue to [our repository](https://github.com/DevExpress/devextreme-reactive).
+You should check the [list of active issues](https://github.com/DevExpress/devextreme-reactive/issues) first to avoid duplicates.

 If you own an active DevExtreme license, feel free to contact us in the [Support Center](https://www.devexpress.com/ask) to receive an answer in shorter time.